👁23views

 I’ve been running this blog on WordPress for years, and the backup situation has always quietly bothered me.
 The popular backup plugins either charge a monthly fee, cap you on storage, phone home to an external service, or do all three.
-I wanted something simple: a plugin that makes a zip file of my site, stores it locally, and runs on a schedule.
-No accounts, no subscriptions, no cloud storage dependencies.
+I wanted something simple: a plugin that makes a zip file of my site, stores it locally, runs on a schedule, and optionally syncs to S3.
+No accounts, no subscriptions, no mandatory cloud storage.
+The final straw for me was when my previous backup solution let me backup – but when I needed to restore, it would not let me restore unless I paid to upgrade to the premium version!

 So I built one.
-It’s called CloudScale Free Backup and Restore, it’s completely free, and you can install it right now.
-Below is the screen layout:
+It’s called CloudScale Free Backup and Restore.
+It’s completely free, and you can install it right now.

 Download: cloudscale-backup.zip